 Students design their ski slopes and race other students in the Ski Slope Challenge.

 I like this activity because students go around the room testing one another’s course.
 They record their times so they can see who won each course.

-The following two challenges are my most favorite.
-The fun won’t last long, though, but it’s the perfect amount of time for those Fridays when we finish early.
+The following two challenges are my favorite.
+The fun won’t last long, but it’s the perfect time for those Fridays when we finish early.
 I also used help from our cafeteria manager (who is fantastic).

 4. Curling STEM Activity